-Each student admitted into this program is assigned to a faculty advisor.
-He/she works closely with the faculty advisor to develop an individualized program of study requiring a minimum of 120 credit hours.
 This program of study includes course work in several subject areas as listed below.
-Individual courses are to be selected in consultation with the faculty advisor.
+Individual courses are to be selected in consultation with the program advisor to develop an individualized program of study requiring a minimum of 120 credit hours.